 It’s an excerpt from a live training session I ran a couple of years ago and, like all training sessions I run, was created based on a very specific way of structuring and delivering content.

-You see, I've seen people stand in front of a room for the people with the best content and yet not get the structure right and lose the room.
-Converse the I seen people with fairly simple content absolutely nail the delivery and get rave reviews.
+You see, I’ve seen people stand in front of a room for the people with the best content and yet not get the structure right and lose the room.
+Converse I’ve seen people with fairly simple content absolutely nails the delivery and get rave reviews.

 The same is true of video blogs.
 A video blog with a clear hook, singular message, and a concise, compelling delivery is always going to outperform one that is all over the place.

 As well as being the key to consistency, they also make it easier.

 One thing our brain is very good at doing is looking for shortcuts.

 It’s an evolutionary advantage if you can do things in a way that doesn’t chew up so much energy, which is why often it’s habits that you don’t even think about that are the ones that are easiest to ingrain.

 If you’ve ever jumped in your car late at night, driven home deep in thougth to suddenly reflect back, “Holy Moly hold on a sec, how did I get here?” you’ll know what I’m talking about.

 That’s your brain going, “Okay, we’ve done this before.
 We know how to drive a car.
 We know the direction”, switching your pathfinding from a superconscious awareness to a more subconscious level so you can get on with thinking about other things.

 Similarly, at some point in your life you realise that when you open a door is usually something on the other side like a room, or the floor or something else that was safe for you to enter.